What is Restorative Justice?

 Restorative justice was first designed as an innovative approach to criminal justice reform.
 Instead of a focus on punishment for the offender, the emphasis turns to addressing needs and obligations that restore relationships, (Morrison, 2015).
 Restorative justice practices in the criminal justice system originated in the 1970s as mediation or reconciliation between victims and offenders.
 Use of restorative practices is increasing worldwide, not only in educational contexts and criminal justice, but in social work, counseling, youth services, the workplace and faith-based organizations, (Richardson, 2022).

 Over time, restorative justice evolved from a focus on responding to harm and conflict to a focus on building a healthy school culture.
-A restorative school culture recognizes that people, and their relationships with each other, form the cornerstone of both safety and learning, (Riestenberg, 2012).
+A restorative school culture recognizes that people and their relationships with each other form the cornerstone of both safety and learning, (Riestenberg, 2012).
 Advocates for this approach argue that by practicing restorative justice, educators can reduce the domino effect between suspension and incarceration (interrupting the school-to-prison pipeline), and foster a more inclusive school climate, (Wadhwa, 2015).

 Restorative justice is classified as a relational approach to school discipline as opposed to a behaviorist approach, (like zero-tolerance or positive behavior support).
 In their writings, education researchers Irby and Clough (2014) indicate that relational disciple emphasizes the health, wellbeing, and maintenance of relationships between individuals, groups, and broader communities.
 In lieu of codified rules and policies, respect for self and others, individual responsibility, social justice, reciprocity in relationships, and learning itself provide the impetus for guiding student behavior.
 Through formal and informal means, teachers work to develop within students a capacity for self-awareness, social awareness, relationship skills, and responsible decision-making.
 Relational discipline approaches seek to develop within students and communities an internal locus of control.
 Punishments, rewards, and incentives are not altogether abandoned, but are regarded as low in value and thus not centered in the discipline process, (Irby & Clough, 2014).